 Upward Bound Math & Science students are in the 9th-12th grades at the following schools:

 There is no cost to students who participate in the Upward Bound Math/Science program.

 Students accepted to the program receive free services and are expected to make a serious commitment to both post-secondary education and the Upward Bound Math & Science Program.
-Only students from the following public high schools are eligible to apply:
+Only students from the target schools are eligible to apply.

 You should apply to the program and participate if:

 - You will be in the 9th grade (students in the 8th grade may apply for admission but will not be admitted until they receive their final 8th grade report card)

 - You have an interest in science, mathematics, engineering, or a related area STEM field

 - You attend one of the target high schools: Douglas Byrd High and Westover High in Cumberland County or Lumberton High in Robeson County